Reduce bloating at Christmas: 5 simple habits for relaxed digestion

 These small impulses can help move gases through the intestines and reduce the feeling of pressure in the abdomen (1).

-4️⃣ Reduce stress to relieve bloating
+4️⃣ Reduce stress to alleviate bloating

 Studies show that stress:

-• the feeling of fullness is intensified
+• intensifies the feeling of fullness

-• functional flatulence is promoted (1)(3)
+• promotes functional bloating (1)(3)

-5️⃣ Keep an eye on your gut flora
+5️⃣ Keep an eye on gut flora

-An imbalance in the intestinal flora can:
+An imbalance in gut flora can:

-• Fermentation processes in the intestine change
+• alter fermentation processes in the intestines

-• increase gas formation
+• increase gas production

-• increase the feeling of fullness (3)
+• heighten the feeling of fullness (3)

 Studies therefore discuss approaches such as:

-• a balanced, varied diet
+• a balanced, diverse diet

 • targeted dietary adjustments